mkimberlin/sencha-touch-experiments/README.md

         </tpl>
     </textarea>

 A template based on this definition can then be constructed with a call to Ext.XTemplate.from().
 This is generally done during component initialization and before the call to the superclass' initComponent method.
 It cannot be assigned directly to the tpl configuration parameter when done like this, as the DOM has not been initialized at the point that the definition is processed.
 Delaying this call until the component is being initialized will ensure that the document is ready.
-This can be seen in the earlier implementation of MyApp.BookList:
+This can be seen in the implementation of initComponent found in MyApp.BookList:

         initComponent: function() {
             this.tpl = Ext.XTemplate.from('recent');